Southern Horizons

-Day 1: Arrival in Marrakech
+Day 1: Arrivals in Marrakech

 Day 2: Imlil & Aroumd